KrystianSerwatka/Span-remover/readme.md

 First (and probably last) project in Python :)

 Version v1.0 differed in the fact that two buttons were added in versions v1.1 and v1.2:
-- Delete span and copy(first button)
+- Delete span and copy(second button)
-- Delete div and copy(second button)
+- Delete div and copy(third button)

 **Source code is located in the "src-code" folder**